gebogebogebo/ctap-hid-fido2/README.md

 #### wink

-Just blink the LED on the FIDO key...
+Just blink the LED on the FIDO key

 ```Rust
 use ctap_hid_fido2;